fracpete/jgrapht-treevisualize-weka-package/README.md

 to generate the tree.

-In contrast to [graphviz-treevisualize](https://github.com/fracpete/graphviz-treevisualize-weka-package), this plugin does not rely on external tools.
+In contrast to [graphviz-treevisualize](https://github.com/fracpete/graphviz-treevisualize-weka-package), this plugin does not rely on external tools and allows export to [GraphML](https://en.wikipedia.org/wiki/GraphML).

 ## Releases